-In this guide, we’ll outline the various medical records retention requirements, explain how HIPAA impacts recordkeeping, and share a few best practices for managing medical records.
+In this guide, we’ll break down medical records retention requirements, explain HIPAA’s role in the process, and share a few tips that can help you manage medical records more efficiently.

 What is Medical Records Retention?

-Medical records retention refers to the practice of storing patient health information (PHI) for a legally required period of time.
-This includes both paper and electronic records that contain private medical details such as diagnoses, treatments, clinical notes, lab results, and medical history.
+Medical records retention is the process of storing patient health information (PHI) for a set period of time, as required by law.
+This includes both paper and electronic records that contain sensitive medical information, such as diagnoses, treatments, clinical notes, lab results, and medical history.

 Legal Compliance